 Your policy will be invalidated if you travel to locations that the Foreign, Commonwealth & Development Office (FCDO) has said British holidaymakers should avoid.
-While Morocco is safe for travellers, make sure you keep up to date with the FCDO's travel guidance for Morocco before you plan your trip
+While Morocco is safe for travellers, make sure you keep up to date with the FCDO's travel guidelines for Morocco before you plan your trip

-When should my Morocco travel insurance policy start from?
+When should my Morocco travel insurance policy start?